0xflux/0xflux/README.md

 ### 👾 About Me: A Code-Wielding Cyber Ninja...
 Sort Of

 Hello there, cyber wanderer!
 Welcome to my digital lair where I dabble in the dark arts of offensive development and red teaming – but, you know, for good.
 I’m like a digital locksmith; I pick locks not to steal, but just to prove I can!
+I have [a blog](https://fluxsec.red)!

 I dive into the abyss of operating system internals, often emerging with that "Eureka!" moment when I actually understand something.
 Currently, I'm mastering the art of red teaming, which is just a fancy way of saying I'm learning how to legally 'break stuff' online.